,

 The Juniper Flat Trailhead and Backcountry Board are on the paved road to Keys View, about a mile south of Cap Rock and 1.3 miles north of the turnoff for the Lost Horse Mine.
 The gravel parking lot has enough room for over a dozen vehicles.

 The trail heads east across the flat desert and touches the very southern tip of Ryan Campground in 0.7 miles.
 (This makes for a great starting point if you are camping.)
 From here, the trail climbs up a broad canyon between Ryan Mountain and the Lost Horse Hills.
 The geology noticeably changes here as you cross into the hills.
-Dark metamorphic gneiss formations, probably of Precambrian era, predominate, with a few outcrop spires of White Tank quartz monzonite (like those seen at Ryan Campground).
+Dark metamorphic gneiss formations, probably of the Precambrian era, predominate, with a few outcrop spires of White Tank quartz monzonite (like those seen at Ryan Campground).
 As the trail begins to climb, at 1.26 miles in, watch for the remains of the pipeline that once carried water from Lost Horse Well to the Lost Horse Mine.

-At 2.5 miles in, the trail summits a scenic low pass and drops by an old stone cabin ruin.
-What prospector lived here has been lost to history.
+At 2.5 miles in, the trail crests a scenic low pass and drops by an old stone cabin ruin.
+Which prospector lived here has been lost to history.
 The trail winds around the hill and passes another mysterious prospect and cabin site in 0.2 miles before emerging into the more open terrain of Queen Valley.
 The geology here again changes back to the lighter White Tank granite.
 In about 1.5 miles, the trail crosses a sandy wash; from this low point, the trail makes a long, slow, and straight 2.2-mile climb to the Geology Tour Trailhead.

 Map